I’ve written a number of blog posts on titanium and tungsten as wedding bands. This post is a compilation of simple pros and cons.

 My previous blog post “Don’t Buy Titanium and Tungsten Wedding Bands” is my most commented on post of all time.

 In it I am very opinionated.
-According to some of my commenters, flamingly so, magically so, and annoyingly so.
 My commenters represent a fascinating array of differing opinions.
 I appreciate them all.
 Check out the comments on that post to see an extremely lively community.